What is adhesive vinyl used for?

 Cast vinyl is made much like a cake.
 Ingredients are mixed, placed into a moving “casting sheet” and then moved through a number of ovens to evaporate the solvents, leaving behind a film.
 The remaining film is wound up and coated with an adhesive.

-Cast film is very thin, allowing it to conform to irregular surfaces.
+Cast vinyl film is very thin, allowing it to conform to irregular surfaces.
 This makes it a perfect (though more expensive) option for vehicle graphics, concrete and textured surfaces.

-Advantages of Cast films:
+Advantages of cast vinyl:

 - More durable than other vinyl films, and can be made very thin, making it more malleable and easy to conform